QuintenTijn/4AI000_Heat_and_flow/Minutes/Minutes_meeting_2025_06_10.md

 ## Preliminary discussion without Silvia

 - We need to present the physical interpretation of our results as well.
-- We need to fit the CNN this week.
 - We need to add the CLL model this week.
-- Create the visualisations of the CNN as soon as possible.
 - Come up with a task division for the presentation.
-Maybe we can re-use the taks division from the midterm somewhat?

 ## Meeting with Silvia
+- Quantify the difference between distributions using the accomodation coefficients
+- Plot accomodation coefficient for models fitted with more and with less data (e.g. 3000 points)
+- For the presentation give a 1 or 2 slide quick overview of the challenge that we worked on.
+- Compare our work with Shahin's thesis and the open questions he had.

 ### Questions